MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop.md

 ---

-# R Server Hadoop Configuration Guide
+# Hadoop Configuration Guide for Microsoft R Server 8.0.0

 ## Introduction

-Microsoft R Server is the scalable data analytics solution, and it is designed to work seamlessly whether your computing environment is a single-user workstation, a local network of connected servers, or a cluster in the cloud.
-This manual is intended for those who need to configure a Hadoop cluster for use with Microsoft R Server.
+Microsoft R Server is a scalable data analytics server that can be deployed as a single-user workstation, a local network of connected servers, or on a cluster in the cloud.
+This article explains how to configure a Hadoop cluster for use with Microsoft R Server 8.0.0.

-### Obtaining the Software
+### Download R Server

-Microsoft R Server consists of two parts: Microsoft R Open for Microsoft R Server, and Microsoft R Server 2016.
-These parts are downloaded from separate locations:
+Microsoft R Server consists of two parts: Microsoft R Open for Microsoft R Server (open source), and Microsoft R Server 2016 (proprietary).
+Each part is downloaded separately:

 - [Microsoft R Open for Microsoft R Server](http://go.microsoft.com/fwlink/?LinkID=699383&clcid=0x409)
 - Microsoft R Server 2016 is available through the following distribution channels, depending upon how you purchased the product: